qtile/qtile/docs/manual/wayland.rst

 If you want to change keyboard configuration during runtime, you can use the core's `set_keymap` command (see below).

+*It might be good to add something here about what works and what doesn't.
+For instance `"type:keyboard": InputConfig(kb_numlock=True)` doesn't work.
+In fact, it makes it so my numlock won't stay on.*

 Core Commands
 =============